Lady Rhea: Shops

 Starting in 1982, Lady Rhea opened a store called Enchantments with her partner, Carole Bulzone.
 This was located on 9th street in the East Village of Manhattan.
 Lady Rhea stated in an interview that she "wanted to bring more of the craft to the public" but the driving factor to open the store was "in dedication to the gods (3:42)."
 By 1987, she sold her half in Enchantments in order to focus on her children.

 In the years after leaving Enchantments, Lady Rhea relied on her publication and consultation job with Original Products, one of the largest Botanicas in the world.
 During this experience, she was able to dive into studies on Santeria.
 In 1992, she decided to leave Original Products for other pursuits.

 But, that was not the end of her entrepreneurial career.
 Lady Rhea opened Magickal Realms in 1992, initially located in Greenwich Village, before relocating to the Bronx in 1995.
 This store sells a variety of oddities related to sympathetic magic.
 A collection of items resembling a museum are carried in her store such as candles, incense, exotic oils, and herbs just to name a few.
 Today, Magickal Realms is one of the largest botanica shops in the world.

 Tarot card readings

-Her interest in tarot card readings began when she was 12 after playing with an ouija board for divination.
+Her interest in tarot card readings began when she was 12 after playing with a Ouija board for divination.
 At the time, there were few professional tarot card readers in New York and Lady Rhea yearned to bring more representation forward.
 In 1966, she wandered into the Bronx Village Shop, a small store on Kingsbridge Road.
 The owner, who went by the name "Chinky" was a small Nuyorican woman who quickly became fast friends with Lady Rhea.
 Chinky was the first person to teach her how to read Spanish Tarot Cards.
 After Chinky's training, Lady Rhea read cards for Bronx Village Shop customers.
 Ever since then, she regularly performs tarot card reading out of her shop, Magickal Realms.
 Customers report asking for foresight on love, finances, and career amongst other topics.